SYalouz/QuantNBody/Tutorials/readme.md

 ## Notebooks tutorials

-In order to learn how to domesticate the package, we encourage the new users to read the jupyter notebooks tutorials in the following order:
+In order to domesticate the package, we encourage the new users to read the jupyter notebooks tutorials in the following order:

 - *Tuto_FIRST_STEP.ipynb:*
 This tutorial explains the basics of the QuantNBody package.
 Focusing on fermionic systems,